 Licensed Money Lender

-Here’s the baseline: the limit of your loan depends on your monthly income when borrowing from a licensed money lender.
+The upper limit of your loan generally depends on your monthly income when borrowing from a licensed money lender.

 This means that if you’re a Singapore Citizen or Permanent Resident with an annual income of less than S$20,000, you can borrow up to S$3,000.
 And if you earn at least S$20,000 annually, you can borrow up to 6 times of your monthly income.